781flyingdutchman/background_downloader/README.md

     final successFullyEnqueued = await FileDownloader().enqueue(task);
     // updates will be sent to your subscription listener
 ```

+A TaskProgressUpdate includes `expectedFileSize`, `networkSpeed` and `timeRemaining`.
+Check the associated `hasExpectedFileSize`, `hasNetworkSpeed` and `hasTimeRemaining` before using the values in these fields.
+Use `networkSpeedAsString` and `timeRemainingAsString` for human readable versions of these values.

 Note that `successFullyEnqueued` only refers to the enqueueing of the download task, not its result, which must be monitored via the listener.
 Also note that in order to get progress updates the task must set its `updates` field to a value that includes progress updates.
 In the example, we are asking for both status and progress updates, but other combinations are possible.
 For example, if you set `updates` to `Updates.status` then the task will only generate status updates and no progress updates.
 You define what updates to receive on a task by task basis via the `Task.updates` field, which defaults to status updates only.